twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 and in case just one of the partners is infected with HIV, a [transmission event](#transmission) will be scheduled as well.

-The formation event is hazard based, and there are currently two hazard types that can be used by configuring `formation.hazard.type`.
+The formation event is hazard based, and there are currently three hazard types that can be used by configuring `formation.hazard.type`.
 The first hazard type is called the [`simple`](#simplehazard) hazard, and is nearly equal to the hazard of the [dissolution event](#dissolution).
 The second hazard type, called [`agegap`](#agegaphazard), is more advanced.
 Not only can the preferred age gap differ from one person to the next, but there's also an age dependent component in this preferred age gap.
-Both hazards will be discussed below.
+The third hazard, [`agegapry`](#agegapryhazard) allows for the weight of the agegap terms to be age dependent.
+To make this possible, the time dependency in the age gap part of the hazard is only approximate: times will refer to a reference year (hence the 'ry' in the hazard name) which can be set using the ['synchronize reference year'](#syncrefyear) event.

 Here is an overview of the relevant configuration options, their defaults (between parentheses), and their meaning:

  - `formation.hazard.type` (`agegap`):
    This parameter specifies which formation hazard will be used.
-Allowed values are `simple` and `agegap`.
+Allowed values are `simple`, `agegap` and `agegapry`.

 <a name="simplehazard"></a>